 The first picture that normally comes to mind when somebody hears about assistance animals is that of a dog wearing a red vest guiding a blind person.
 But, there is a rising trend of emotional support animals.
 As a Monterey Park landlord, do you need to rent to a tenant with an emotional support animal?

 To start with, let’s explore the differences between service animals and emotional support animals.
 Service animals protected by the Americans with Disabilities Act are those specifically trained to perform tasks, give assistance, or handle work for individuals with disabilities.
 They also have the ability to recognize and act upon certain medical conditions.
 An emotional support animal (ESA) helps somebody who requires either emotional or psychological support and is protected by the Federal Fair Housing Act.
-These animals are characterized by the emotional, supportive, and intimate bond with their owner.
+These animals are characterized by an emotionally supportive and intimate bond with their owner.

 To be able to enjoy the benefits of having an ESA, a resident needs to acquire a letter written by a medical professional, like a psychiatrist, psychologist, or licensed clinical social worker, although any medical professional could provide the letter.
 It must indicate that the animal is necessary, as well as what type of animal the individual has as their ESA.
 A resident requesting to have more than one ESA must also provide a separate letter for each animal.